rollinhand/roller-github-plugin/README.md

 	$activities
 	$profile

 The variables repositories and activities hold list which can be iterated with #foreach.

+### Macros
+The plugin comes with a few predefined macros which makes the usage of the plugin mor comfortable in your own plugins:

+	#ghpluginVersion

+Displays the current version of the plugin.

+	#ghpluginMyProfile

+Displays information about your profile like the Avatar, your realname and username at GitHub.

+	#ghpluginMyRepositories

+Displays information about your repositories and a provided description.
+The repositories are listed in alphabetical order.

+	#ghpluginMyActivities

+Displays your latest ten activities on GitHub. *Note:* This is experimental.
+Use with care.

+As an example for styling the output of the macros, see [github.css](src/main/resources/github.css).
+You can include this file in your own templates or integrate the classes into your own stylesheet.

 ##Feedback
 I am not able to test this plugin in a mulit-blog environment.
 Please let me know of any improvements you like to see for this plugin and send an email to [rollin.hand@gmx.de](mailto:rollin.hand@gmx.de).